 There are 3 primary things to remember about the mechanics of how your bow arm functions.

 HOW, do you use your bow arm?
-There are 3 most important things to remember.
+These are the important things to remember.

-Here is are 2 simple exercises the are easy and will help you play with a straiter bow.
+Here is are two simple exercises the are easy and will help you play with a straiter bow.